 Other areas of counselling I deal with

-I am working with students who experience e.g. anxiety, depression, loneliness, imposter syndrome, performance anxiety, I support them through their academic years and beyond.
+I am also working with students who experience e.g. anxiety, depression, loneliness, imposter syndrome, performance anxiety, panic attacks and support them through their academic years and beyond.

-I have a sliding scale of £50 - £60 for a 50 minute session, including our first meeting.
+I charge £80 for each 50 minute session, including our first meeting.